arufa-research/polar-user-docs-website/docs/documentation/README.md

 #### Compile the contract

 Then we need to compile the contract.
-This can be done by the following command.
+This can be done by the following command:

 ```bash
 polar compile